-One of the timely questions in corporate governance is the role of directors in exercising their oversight duty to prevent managerial misconduct.
-It worth emphasizing at the outset that our discussion of misconduct does not include cases when the board knowingly decided to violate the law.
-Rather, we focus on so-called oversight failure cases.
+One of the timely questions in corporate governance is the role of director oversight in preventing managerial misconduct.
+It is worth emphasizing at the outset that our discussion of misconduct does not include cases where the board knowingly decides to violate the law.
+Instead, we focus on so-called oversight failures.

-The first type of corporate misconduct is directly related to the company’s business, and might even increase profits if undetected.
-However, such misconduct could also result in corporate liability and penalties if corporate incompliance with government regulations is detected.
-When corporate misconduct leads to penalties, plaintiffs often file Caremark-type derivative lawsuits alleging that the boards failed to monitor.
-Delaware courts seem to be more receptive to these lawsuits in recent years.
+The first type of managerial misconduct is directly related to the company’s business, and might even increase profits if undetected.
+However, such misconduct might also result in corporate liability and penalties if noncompliance with government regulations is detected.
+When managerial misconduct leads to penalties, plaintiffs often file Caremark-type derivative lawsuits alleging that the board in question failed to fulfill its oversight duties.
+The Delaware courts seem to have become more receptive to such lawsuits in recent years.

-The second type of managerial misconduct and wrongdoing is not directly related to the company business, and thus might be costly for the company and shareholders.
-For example, consider allegations against the founder of WeWork use of drugs in the workplace and self-dealing; sexual harassment claims against corporate executives; or even Musk’s use of Twitter.
+The second type of managerial misconduct is not directly related to company business and therefore might be costly for the company and shareholders.
+Examples include the allegations that the founder of WeWork used drugs in the workplace and engaged in self-dealing, sexual harassment claims against corporate executives, and Elon Musk’s use of Twitter.

 Both types of cases raise the following question: why do boards fail to prevent CEOs from engaging in misconduct?
-The existing view focuses on CEO power or board agency costs.
-For example, it has been argued that board members are rewarded with equity-based compensation that leads them to prefer short-term profits over long-term performance.
+Current views focus on CEO power and board agency costs.
+For example, it has been argued that board members are rewarded with equity-based compensation, which leads them to prefer short-term profits over long-term performance.
 Under this view, making boards more independent would make them better suited to prevent CEO misconduct.

-But this view fails to explain the second type of managerial misconduct (the one that is not directly related to the company business).
-Why would directors turn a blind eye towards unlawful behavior by the CEO, such as discriminatory practices, that is not likely to benefit the corporation?
+But this view fails to explain managerial misconduct that is not directly related to company business.
+Why would directors turn a blind eye to a CEO’s unlawful conduct, such as discrimination, that is not likely to benefit the corporation?

-Agency cost theories also cannot explain both types of misconduct at start-up companies, such as Uber and WeWork, with powerful and sophisticated investors that can closely monitor management.
-Governance scholars have offered an explanation to this puzzle that relies on the complex capital structure of late-stage startup and the conflict of interests of VC directors.
-For example, Elizabeth Polman argues that directors appointed by VC funds lack incentives to uncover problems given the need to bring in new investors.
-Donald Langevoort and Hilary Sale argue that public markets and their governance structure are better at monitoring CEOs.
+Agency cost theories are also unable to explain why misconduct is tolerated at startups such as Uber and WeWork, which have powerful, sophisticated investors that can closely monitor management.
+Governance scholars have offered an explanation that relies on the complex capital structure of late-stage startups and the conflicts of interests of directors representing VC firms.
+For example, Elizabeth Polman argues that given the need to bring in new investors, directors appointed by VC funds lack the incentive to uncover problems.
+Donald Langevoort and Hilary Sale argue that public markets and their governance structure are better at overseeing CEOs.

-We offer another explanation: directors face difficulty in monitoring Superstar CEOs, as they are afraid from the consequences to the company of losing a Superstar CEO (including by uncovering information about CEO misconduct).
-Consider, for example, a CEO that is believed to be critical for the company’s success.
-At the same time, the CEO engages in unlawful conduct that might be harmful to the company, such using Twitter irresponsibly, using drugs, or even engaging in sexual misconduct.
-In those cases, the board may be reluctant to dismiss the Superstar CEOs or, more realistically, might find it optimal to remain ignorant of their misconduct.
-Moreover, boards with Superstar CEOs are likely to be deferential to them when it comes to business strategy, including the way to manage business risks.
-This tendency might extend to legal risks and compliance strategy.
+We offer another explanation: directors hesitate to closely monitor superstar CEOs because they fear the consequences losing such a CEO (including by uncovering information about misconduct) will have on the company.
+Consider, for example, a CEO who is believed to be critical for the company’s success, but who engages in unlawful conduct that might be harmful to the company, such using Twitter irresponsibly, using drugs, or even engaging in sexual misconduct.
+In such a case, the board may be reluctant to dismiss the superstar CEO or, more realistically, might find it preferable to remain ignorant of the CEO’s misconduct.
+In addition, since boards with superstar CEOs are likely to defer to the CEO when it comes to business strategy, including management of business risks, they may also defer with respect to legal risks and compliance strategy.

-This leads to two implications.
-First, making directors more independent or more accountable to shareholders will not improve their performance in exercising oversight over powerful CEOs to prevent misconduct.
-In other words, there is need for some legal intervention to prevent these third-party externalities.
+Our explanation has two implications.
+First, it shows why making directors more independent or more accountable to shareholders will not make them exercise closer oversight to prevent a powerful CEO’s misconduct and that legal intervention is required to prevent such third-party externalities.